 As mentioned previously, by using DACIDR, each sequence is represented as a point in the target dimension space, i.e. the 3D space.
-Also, by using RAxML, all the sequences are represented as leaf nodes in phylogenetic tree.
+Also, by using RAxML, all the sequences are represented as leaf nodes in the phylogenetic tree.
 Therefore each leaf node in the phylogenetic tree corresponds to a point in the 3D dimension reduction result.
 However, traditional tree display software, such as MEGA5 [38] and FigTree [39] only display trees separately from the clustering result, so it is difficult to observe the relationships between the phylogenetic tree and the clustering result.

-In this section, we proposed a method, called Interpolative Joining (IJ) to display an existing phylogenetic tree by using the clustered sequences from the same, dataset as leaf nodes of the tree.
+In this section, we proposed a method, called Interpolative Joining (IJ) to display an existing phylogenetic tree by using the clustered sequences from the same dataset as leaf nodes of the tree.
 This allows for direct visual comparison between the phylogenetic tree and the sequence clusters.
-The generated tree can be in either 2D or 3D depends on the target dimension.
-And it is referred either circular phylogram in 2D or spherical phylogram (SP) in 3D.
-In our study, as our target dimension is 3D, the generated tree will be referred as SP in this paper.
+The generated tree can be in either 2D or 3D depending on the target dimension and is referred to either as a circular phylogram in 2D or a spherical phylogram (SP) in 3D.
+In our study, as our target dimension is 3D, the generated tree will be referred as SP.